 How to Grow Tomatoes

 There’s the tiny cherry varieties – like the sweet little Tommy Toe right through to the huge beefsteak varieties like Black Krim with charcoal coloured flesh.
 Some varieties have real ‘bite’ and others are deliciously sweet.
 The tasty Black Russian is very juicy and packed with flavour.
-The high yielding Green Zebra has interesting green striped skin, and adds strong flavour and decorative appeal to any salad dish.
 The Tigerella has gorgeous striped red fruit and contrasts well in a salad with the Beams Yellow Pear.

 Once you have tasted the delicious flavour of home grown vine ripened tomatoes it is difficult to return to buying the supermarket varieties.
 However growing healthy juicy tomatoes with lots of flavour is not always easy. . .
 There are all sorts of things which can go wrong and destroy the plants and fruit before you get to taste the first one.

-Professional growers don’t leave it to chance - they get expert help, year after year so they have the very latest information.
+Professional growers don’t leave it to chance - they get expert help, so they have the very best scientific information.
 Australian expert Lucia Grimmer has been helping professional growers for years – and now she shares her knowledge with home growers.

 Here’s some tips from “How to Grow Juicy Tasty Tomatoes” to help you get started.